oopsmonk/documentation/client-libraries/0.1/account-module/js/create-account.md

 ## IOTA network

-In this tutorial, we connect to a node on the [Devnet](root://getting-started/0.1/network/iota-networks.md#devnet) with the following network settings:
+In this tutorial, we connect to an IOTA node on the [Devnet](root://getting-started/0.1/network/iota-networks.md#devnet) with the following network settings:

 - **[Minimum weight magnitude](root://getting-started/0.1/network/minimum-weight-magnitude.md)**: 9